How to Set Up a Membership Site Using WooCommerce Memberships

 Here you can do a number of things to get your membership site set up correctly:

-In this section you can also change the restricted content messages so that your non-member site visitors know when they have run into content that is only allowed for members, as well as how to gain access by purchasing a membership.
+In this section, you can also change the restricted content messages.
+This helps non-member site visitors know when they have run into content allowed only for members.
+It also tells them how to gain access by purchasing a membership.

 Product Restriction Messaging

 In addition to changing the restricted content messages, you can change product restriction messages as well.
-This way, non-members exploring your online shop will know how to become a member and gain access to these specific shop products.
+This way, non-members exploring your online shop will know how to become a member.
+They’ll also learn how to gain access to these specific shop products.

 These messages can display based on whether viewing a product is restricted or purchasing it is.
 It can state that purchasing is not allowed, viewing is not allowed, that only members receive discounts, and more.

-More so, this section allows you to define a message reminding members that they receive a discount on certain products and that they should sign in.
+More so, this section allows you to define a message reminding members that they receive a discount on certain products.
+It also reminds them to sign in.

 Create a WooCommerce Membership Product

-Now that your WooCommerce Memberships plugin is set up to your liking, it is time to create a membership product and start selling memberships to your site visitors.
+Now that your WooCommerce Memberships plugin is set up to your liking, it is time to create a membership product.
+Then you can start selling memberships to your site visitors.

-To do this, simply create a WooCommerce product (simple, variable, or with a subscription using WooCommerce Subscriptions), and set the membership cost as the price of the product.
+To do this, simply create a WooCommerce product (simple, variable, or with a subscription using WooCommerce Subscriptions).
+Set the membership cost as the price of the product.

 Create a WooCommerce Membership Plan